ntakafumi/aime/docs/why_aime.md

 ## 16.1 The model output contains meaningful information

-If the output vector \(\hat y\) contains enough information about input-side structure, AIME can reconstruct interpretable patterns.
+If the output vector $\hat y$ contains enough information about input-side structure, AIME can reconstruct interpretable patterns.

 If the output is too compressed, the residual may be large.